corrilan/magic-mirror-photo-and-video-booth/README.md

 Photographs are uploaded to Lychee using lycheeupload https://github.com/r0x0r/lycheeupload

+One of the photograph overlay options (murder mystery) uses a lupe.sh script created and released under GPL by Fred Weinhaus.

 The Raspberry Pi 3 is underpowered for effective local processing and storage of video so I made use of online services such as YouTube Live to let them handle the video storage and processing.

 Soon I hope to place a link here to a video of the booth in action.